For the updated calendar go to School calendar.

 NSFAS COVID-19 contingency plan and disbursements

-All NSFAS funded and registered students will receive their allowances during the recess.
+All NSFAS funded and registered students will receive their allowances accordingly.